ibm-cloud-docs/rise-with-sap-on-powervs/surround/integration-hybrid.md

 * The transit hub VPC can host enterprise shared resources such as DNS, see [About DNS Services](/docs/dns-svcs?topic=dns-svcs-about-dns-services) and Virtual Private Endpoints gateways.
 IBM Cloud VPE enables the connection of supported IBM Cloud services from your VPC network by using the IP addresses allocated from a subnet within your VPC.
 See [About virtual private endpoint gateways](/docs/vpc?topic=vpc-about-vpe)
 * The spoke VPCs contains applications running on IBM Cloud virtual server instances, see [About virtual server instances for VPC](/docs/vpc?topic=vpc-about-advanced-virtual-servers), and bare metal servers, see [About Bare Metal Servers for VPC](/docs/vpc?topic=vpc-about-bare-metal-servers) logically grouped as needed.
 * One of the spoke VPCs can be designated a Management VPC and host enterprise management tooling.
 Alternatively, if business unit level management is required than additional spokes can host management tooling for each business unit
-* IBM Cloud Classic infrastructure environment contains the classic resources such as IBM Cloud VMware Solutions VMware Cloud Foundation (VCF) Classic.
+* IBM Cloud Classic infrastructure environment contains the classic resources such as {{site.data.keyword.vmwaresolutions_full_notm}} VMware Cloud Foundation (VCF) Classic.
 See [Overview of VCF for Classic - Automated](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview).
 * The VCF as a Service (VCFaaS) Virtual Data Centers (VDC) hosts applications running on virtual machines and virtual appliances.
 See [VCF as a Service overview](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-aas-overview).
 * Power Virtual Server workspace hosts applications running on AIX, IBMi or Linux on Power virtual server instances.
 See [Getting started with IBM Power Virtual Server](/docs/power-iaas?topic=power-iaas-getting-started)
 * IBM Cloud Services hosts services including security, logging, monitoring, databases and other SaaS based offerings.
 See [IBM Cloud Catalog](/catalog)